 Experienced contractors who need the best of the best don’t have a lot of models to choose from.
 There are plenty of mid-range models, but there aren’t too many that have really outstanding features that set them apart from the others, or top-notch performance above and beyond what the best mid-range model offers.

-The Milwaukee 6955-20 has so many enhancements that it’s hard to keep track of them all.
+This miter saw has so many enhancements that it’s hard to keep track of them all.
 Every aspect of this model has been designed to be better than standard, and you’ll appreciate the end result.

 - 15-amp motor provides consistent power throughout the cut